triestpa/Guttenberg-Search/README.md

 We'll also be using [Node.js](https://nodejs.org/en/) (with the [Koa](http://koajs.com/) framework),  and [Vue.js](https://vuejs.org/) to build our search API and frontend web app respectively.

-## What is Elasticsearch?
+## 1 - What is Elasticsearch?

 Full-text search is a heavily requested feature in modern applications.
 Search can also be one of the most difficult features to implement competently - many popular websites have subpar search functionality that returns results slowly and has trouble finding non-exact matches.
 Often, this is due to limitations in the underlying database: most standard relational databases are limited to basic `CONTAINS` or `LIKE`  SQL queries, which provide only the most basic string matching functionality.

 We'd like our search app to be :
-1. Fast - Search results should be returned almost instantly, in order to provide a responsive user experience.
+1. **Fast** - Search results should be returned almost instantly, in order to provide a responsive user experience.
-1. Flexible - We'll want to be able to modify how the search is performed, in order to optimize for different datasets and use cases.
+1. **Flexible** - We'll want to be able to modify how the search is performed, in order to optimize for different datasets and use cases.
-1. Forgiving -  If a search contains a typo, we'd still like to return relevant results for what the user might have been trying to search for.
+1. **Forgiving** -  If a search contains a typo, we'd still like to return relevant results for what the user might have been trying to search for.
-1. Full-Text - We don't want to limit our search to specific matching keywords or tags - we want to search *everything* in our datastore (including large text fields) for a match.
+1. **Full-Text** - We don't want to limit our search to specific matching keywords or tags - we want to search *everything* in our datastore (including large text fields) for a match.

 ![Elastic Search Logo](https://storage.googleapis.com/cdn.patricktriest.com/blog/images/posts/elastic-library/Elasticsearch-Logo.png)